fluent/fluent-plugin-splunk/README.hec.md

 ### source_key

-If you set this, the value associated with this key in each records is used as source metadata.
+If you set this, the value associated with this key in each record is used as source metadata.
 When the key is missing, `default_source` is used.

 ### default_index